-Sven Recker FAKE METAL JACKET
+Sven Recker FAKE METAL JACKET Novel

-Novel

-128 pages, paperback Published in March 2018
+128 pages, paperback published in March 2018

-English sample translation available

-World theatre release: September 2018, Graz, Austria
+World rights available English sample translation available World theatre release: September 2018, Graz, Austria

 What if our well-meaning political opinions were based on fake news?
 Peter Larsen's job is to feed us the lies we want to believe, until he gets a taste of his own medicine.